Griffon Corporation: Home and Building Products Segment

-Griffon's Home and Building Products segment includes The AMES Companies, ClosetMaid, Clopay Building Products, and CornellCookson.
+Griffon's Home and Building Products segment includes Ames True Tempur, ClosetMaid, Clopay Building Products, and CornellCookson.

 Clopay Building Products

-Clopay Building Products (CBP) is the largest manufacturer and marketer of residential garage doors in North America and one of the largest manufacturers of industrial and commercial doors for the new construction, and repair, and remodel markets.
+Clopay Building Products (CBP) is the largest manufacturer and marketer of residential garage doors in North America and one of the largest manufacturers of industrial and commercial doors.
 CBP operates through a national network of over 50 distribution centers across North America, and sells to approximately 2,000 independent professional installing dealers as well as to major home center retail chains.

 CBP's self-installment customers are Home Depot and Menards.
 CBP's family of brands includes Clopay, America's Favorite Garage Doors, Holmes Garage Door Company, and IDEAL Door.

 CBP traces its operations to the purchase of garage door maker Baker-Aldor-Jones by Clopay Corporation in 1964, and the acquisition of Holmes-Hally Industries in 1997.
 Today, Clopay continues to manufacture its products in the United States, with headquarters and principal manufacturing sites in Ohio.

 CornellCookson

-CornellCookson is a North American manufacturer of rolling steel service doors, fire doors, counter doors and fire shutters, and security grilles.
-These products are designed for commercial, industrial, institutional, and retail applications.
-CornellCookson sells to a network of approximately 700 independent professional installing dealers as well as directly to national accounts.
+CornellCookson is a North American manufacturer of rolling steel doors, shutters, and security grilles.

-CornellCookson traces its roots back to 1828, when founder George Cornell took over the blacksmith shop where he worked in Manhattan and formed Cornell Iron Works.
-Cornell was a major provider of cast iron products until the early 1900s, when the company began focusing exclusively on rolling steel door products.
-In 2008, Cornell Iron Works acquired the Cookson Door Company, another manufacturer of rolling steel door systems that was founded by the Cookson family in 1938.
-CornellCookson still manufactures its products in the United States, with principal manufacturing sites in Pennsylvania and Arizona.

-The AMES Companies